progrow/ecen5813/README.md

 **Adding yourself to the student files**

 Do not start this git assignment until you have been given the provided homework.

 **Assignments**

-Change Directory in the git-assignment folder and complete the steps listed in the README files.
+Change Directory to the git-assignment folder and complete the steps listed in the README files.